PyGreSQL/PyGreSQL/docs/pgdb.rst

 This function takes parameters specifying how to connect to a PostgreSQL database and returns a :class:`Connection` object using these parameters.
-If specified, the *dsn* parameter must be a string with the format ``'host:base:user:passwd:opt:tty'``.
+If specified, the *dsn* parameter must be a string with the format ``'host:base:user:passwd:opt'``.
 All of the parts specified in the *dsn* are optional.
 You can also specify the parameters individually using keyword arguments, which always take precedence.
 The *host* can also contain a port if specified in the format ``'host:port'``.
-In the *opt* part of the *dsn* you can pass command-line options to the server, the *tty* part is used to send server debug output.
+In the *opt* part of the *dsn* you can pass command-line options to the server.

 Example::